KhalGH/RefinedBlizzPlates-WotLK/README.md

 - Adjusted Z-order spacing to prevent subregions from overlapping between nameplates
 - Custom glow for the target and mouseover nameplates.
 - Optional class icons in battlegrounds and arenas.
-- Displays arena enemies’ ID numbers as optional text on their nameplates.
+- Displays arenaID and partyID numbers as optional text in arenas.
 - Integrated TotemPlates system with in-game configuration.
 - Implemented a Blacklist to hide specific nameplates or replace them with icons.
+- Added an option to replace friendly player nameplates with only the name and class icon.
 - Added click-through behavior for totems, blacklist and, optionally, friendly nameplates.